Prescription And Over The Counter Anxiety Treatments

 Is anxiety affecting your life?

-Taking medications for anxiety can reduce symptoms in the short term.
+Taking medications for anxiety disorder can reduce symptoms in the short term.
 However, your anxiety may increase over time if other treatment options are not considered.
-One recommended treatment option is therapy, which can effectively treat anxiety disorders.
+Whether you experience severe or mild anxiety, one recommended treatment option is therapy, which can effectively treat a variety of mental health conditions, including anxiety disorders.

 A technique known as cognitive-behavioral therapy (CBT) has been proven to work especially well for anxiety.
 According to a team of anxiety scientists led by Dr. Borwin Bandelow, "The efficacy of CBT for all anxiety disorders has been shown in a large number of controlled studies."
 For those who face barriers to in-person CBT, other studies have proven that online CBT is as effective as in-person CBT in treating anxiety symptoms.

-With the availability of online counseling platforms like BetterHelp, seeking treatment for anxiety can be more reachable, cost-effective, and flexible.
+With online platforms like BetterHelp, seeking mental health treatment can be more reachable, cost-effective, and flexible.
 You can get treatment from home or anywhere you have an internet connection.
 In addition, you can schedule your session according to your weekly demands and choose between phone, video, or live chat session formats.

 Takeaway

 Medication for anxiety is sometimes beneficial but should be taken with the supervision and approval of a medical professional.
-In addition, it may be most effective when used in conjunction with therapy.
-If you're ready to talk to a therapist about anxiety treatment, consider contacting a provider online or in your area for further guidance and support.
+In addition, it may be most effective when used in conjunction with lifestyle changes and therapy.
+If you're ready to talk to a mental health professional about anxiety treatment, consider contacting a provider online for further guidance and support.
+With BetterHelp, you can be matched with a licensed therapist who has experience helping people manage anxiety and emotional distress.
+Take the first step toward getting support with anxiety and contact BetterHelp today.

 Regulate anxiety in a compassionate environment